 Missouri License Suspension & Revocation Consequences

-- First DWI/DUI Offense: A 90-day suspension applies, but you might qualify for a Restricted Driving Privilege in Ste.
-Genevieve County, MO after 30 days.
+- First DWI Offense: This results in a 90-day license suspension and you could be eligible for a Restricted Driving Privilege in Ste.
+Genevieve County after 30 days.

-- Second-Time DWI/DUI Offense: Leads to a 1-year revocation period in Ste.
+- Second DWI Offense: Leads to a 1-year revocation period in Ste.
 Genevieve County, MO, or a 5-year license denial if the prior offense was within the past 5 years.

 - Chemical Test Refusal: Missouri’s implied consent law enforces a 1-year revocation, and you cannot apply for a hardship license for 90 days.